featuresmith/wrimo/README.md

 Build a library of books using [Cloudflare Workers Assets](https://developers.cloudflare.com/workers/static-assets/), Hono API routes, and [Cloudflare Hyperdrive](https://developers.cloudflare.com/hyperdrive/) to connect to a PostgreSQL database.
 [Workers Smart Placement](https://developers.cloudflare.com/workers/configuration/smart-placement/) is enabled to automatically position your Worker closer to your database for reduced latency.

 Browse a categorized collection of books in this application.
 To learn more about a title, click on it to navigate to an expanded view.
 The collection can also be filtered by genre.
-If a custom database connection is not provided, a fallback set of books will be used.
+A database connection is required to run this application.

 If creating a personal database, books are expected to be stored in the following format: